VirtualAeroLab/VirtualAeroLab.github.io/_posts/2018-5-7-my-cfd-setup.md

 <p>The following tools address all the CFD steps:</p>
 {: style="text-align: justify;"}

 <p>1.
 For geometry FreeCAD and NaroCAD will be used.
-There is currently no preference, but both will be examined until one is selected as the primary geometry tool.
+There is currently no preference, but both will be examined until one is selected as the primary geometry tool.</p>
+{: style="text-align: justify;"}

-2. Gmesh will be used for the meshing step and some basic preprocessing.
-Have not investigated entirely so not what it offers.
+<p>2.
+Gmesh will be used for the meshing step and some basic preprocessing.
+Have not investigated entirely so not what it offers.</p>
+{: style="text-align: justify;"}

-3. Preprocessing in terms of problem definition and solving will be handled by SU2.
+<p>3.
+Preprocessing in terms of problem definition and solving will be handled by SU2.</p>{: style="text-align: justify;"}

-4. ParaView will be used for post-processing and external tools like Python for data-processing.</p>
+<p>4.
+ParaView will be used for post-processing and external tools like Python for data-processing.</p>
 {: style="text-align: justify;"}